 1. Complete the Application

 You must file an application with your county of residence.
-If you are married, only list one person as the primary homeowner.
+If you are married, include information for both spouses.
 If you are 65 years of age or older, or disabled, be sure to follow the special instructions detailed within the application.
 Click the links below to access the homestead exemption application for your county of residence:

 - Travis County Homestead Exemption